ImageMagick/Usage-Markdown/morphology/index.md

 > As of IM v6.6.9-4, you can use any of the method names '`HitAndMiss`', '`Hit_N_Miss`' or just '`HMT`', and the variants, to specify this morphology method.
 > Before this version only the '`HitAndMiss`' method name could be used.

-For example we could look for a 'foreground' pixel, which has a 'background' pixel immediately to its right.
+For example, we could look for a 'foreground' pixel, which has a 'background' pixel immediately to its right.

 ~~~
 convert man.gif   -morphology Hit-and-Miss '2x1:1,0'  hmt_right.gif